-Urban neighbourhoods are transforming with an influx of new citizens, expansions of mass transit and affordable housing, but these positive developments also have the potential to negatively impact pre-existing building owners.
+Urban neighborhoods are transforming with an influx of new citizens, expansions of mass transit, and affordable housing, but these positive developments also have the potential to negatively impact pre-existing building owners.

-Recently, the Ontario government announced the construction of the 15.6-kilometre Ontario Line subway project, adding 15 subway stops, along with an initiative to improve roads, bridges, highways, and other transit infrastructure.
-With large-scale construction projects like this taking place in cities across the province, protect your building with a pre-construction condition assessment allows trusted engineers help bring you peace of mind.
+Recently, the Ontario government announced the construction of the 15.6-kilometer Ontario Line subway project, adding 15 subway stops, along with an initiative to improve roads, bridges, highways, and other transit infrastructure.
+With large-scale construction projects like this taking place in cities across the province, protect your building with a pre-construction condition assessment allowing trusted engineers to help bring you peace of mind.

 Disruptions caused from Ontario Line construction

 Ontario's Ministry of Transportation Minister, Caroline Mulroney, said the government is aware that the construction of the Ontario Line will be a large source of disruption to downtown businesses and communities, but that it has a plan to support them.

 "Obviously, major public transit projects, projects of this size, will have an impact on communities as we get through the construction.
 But I can tell you that our government is focused on working with Metrolinx to make sure that we do everything we can to minimize disruption in our communities," Mulroney tells CBC.
 Toronto’s Mayor, John Tory, added that the city must work hard to ensure that businesses downtown survive the construction to enjoy the benefits of the new subway line.